 How to keep a reader interested in three easy steps

-At the risk of giving a lesson on copywriting (and doing myself out of a job), your written style can benefit from a few common rules.
+At the risk of giving a lesson on copywriting (and doing myself out of a job), your copywriting could benefit from some basic scaffolding:

-Empathise with a reader’s problem, in their terms
+1. Empathise with a reader’s problem in their terms

-People are trapped in their own bubble inflated with dilemmas, problems and challenges.
-So you can burst them out with solutions to their problems or stories about people in similar circumstances.
+People are trapped in their own bubble, inflated with dilemmas, problems and challenges.
+So you can burst that bubble with solutions to their problems, or stories about people in similar circumstances.

 If you write a “How to…” style article, you must fulfill that with an explanation of a process or a step-by-step guide.
 The alternative is a bemused reader, lured in by a provocative headline only to be left none the wiser and cheated out of their time.

 It doesn’t need to be long either.
 A typical blog article is between 300-500 words.
-When you consider that an average bulletin-style email with a few paragraphs is roughly 100 words long, it’s not much more effort to string together a rough article to be polished up and padded out later (by a talented editor).
+When you consider that an average email with a few paragraphs is roughly 100 words long, it’s not much more effort to string together a rough article to be polished up later (by a talented copyeditor).

 7 ideas for writing interesting articles

-To stimulate your ideas, here are some techniques used in articles that have caught my eye.
+To stimulate your creativity, here are some techniques used in blog articles that caught my eye.

 - News is much more interesting if there’s comment and analysis to go along with it.
 Add your (perhaps controversial) opinion to a recent industry announcement and incite a little debate.
 The facts are already written for you, just re-purpose the story and add your own personal twist.